-This site is intended to be a resource for software vendors, accountants, analysts, and other business users who wish to make use of XBRL to enable digital financial reporting and digital business reporting.
+This site is intended to be a resource for professional accountants, software vendors, analysts, and other business users who wish to make use of XBRL to enable digital financial reporting and digital business reporting.

 Digital financial reporting is a guidance-based, model-driven, semantic-oriented structured authoring approach to financial reporting.
+Digital isn't software, it is a mindset.
 Digital financial reporting is a new paradigm of financial reporting for the information age.
-Accountants are knowledge workers.
+Professional accountants are knowledge workers.

 This site promotes these ideas, provides information and resources to that end, and helps others who likewise embrace that goal.

 CPAs, CAs, and other accountants who are trying to use or using XBRL for model-based digital financial reporting will find this web site useful.
-Whether you are an internal accountant, internal auditor, external auditor, or are in some other accounting role; this information can help you move into the era of digital financial reporting.
+Whether you are an external financial reporting manager, internal accountant, internal auditor, third-party auditor, or are in some other accounting role; this information can help you move into the era of digital financial reporting.
 Accountants will find lots of examples they can use to help them figure out how to best employ this new technology tool.
-Resourcesare provided to help understand this new digital approach to financial reporrting and employ it approprately.
+Resources are provided to help understand this new digital approach to financial reporting and employ it appropriately.

 Programmers and others developing software will find this site useful in creating and designing a user experience which works for the business users they serve.
 It is the software which programmers create which will help business users harness the power of the XBRL technical syntax, the internet, semantic web technologies, and other enables which facilitate better, faster, and cheaper business reporting.